RajsimmanRavi/Elascale_secure/README.md

 ```
 In fact, you can deploy on other non-OpenStack based platforms as well, as long it has the docker-machine drivers.

-**Note:** We have not tested on any other platform, aside from SAVI infrastructure (which is based on OpenStack)
+**Note:** We have not tested on any other platform, aside from SAVI infrastructure (which is based on OpenStack).
+Just make sure your **vm-name** is prefixed with **iot-** as the autoscaling engine only recognizes those VMs.

 ### Ports Required ###

-The following ports need to be opened in the security-group for Elascale to be working properly. **The security group has been created on SAVI platform already.**
+The following ports need to be opened in the security-group for Elascale to be working properly. **In SAVI platform, make sure the secgroup (savi-iot) is created for that appropriate tenant/region.**

 | IP Protocol   | From Port  | To Port  |  Description     |
 | ------------- |:----------:|:--------:| ----------------:|